kier-johns/book_recommender_and_classifier/README.md

 |TF-IDF|Ada Boost| 0.575

-The combination of TF-IDF text extracter and a Logistic Regression model had the best accuracy rate: 68.0%.
+The combination of TF-IDF text extractor and a Logistic Regression model had the best accuracy rate: 68.0%.
 After grid searching over multiple parameters, this model was improved by almost a full percent.

 |Text Extracter|Model Type|Best Parameters|Accuracy|
 |---|---|---|---|